 With open enrollment in full swing, it’s time for your team to review their health insurance options.
 A common approach is to check the same box as last year, leaving your health insurance unchanged for another 12 months.

 Health Savings Accounts (HSAs) are a tax-advantaged way to set aside money for qualified medical expenses, and they’re also a great way to invest alongside your other retirement accounts.
-With HSA contribution limits jumping to $3,550 for individuals and $7,100 for families in 2020, now is a great time to consider their many benefits.
+With HSA contribution limits raising next year now is a great time to consider their many benefits.

-Here are 5 of the best reasons why HSAs & retirement readiness go hand in hand.
+Here are 5 of the best reasons why HSAs & retirement readiness goes hand in hand.

 Unlike a Flexible Spending Account (FSA), deposits you make to an HSA don’t have to be withdrawn and used by the end of the year.
 In other words, the use-it or lose-it rules don’t apply.

 In fact, your employees can invest and grow the money in their HSA just as they would a 401k.